Rihanna Lost To Adele At Grammys But Destroyed On Billboard Charts

 — Affinity Magazine (@TheAffinityMag) March 8, 2017

-Rihanna may have not won at this year’s Grammy Awards despite being nominated in eight categories – Adele, meanwhile, nabbed Grammys in all five categories she was nominated for – but the “Work” signer has something Adele can only dream about!
+Rihanna didn’t win at this year’s Grammy Awards despite being nominated in eight categories.
+Adele, meanwhile, nabbed Grammys in all five categories she was nominated for, but the “Work” singer has something Adele can only dream about!

-Last month, Rihanna accepted a statuette for the 2017 Harvard University Humanitarian of the Year for her outstanding work in charity, including building a breast cancer treatment center in Barbados as well as promoting education and healthcare around the world.
+Last month, Rihanna accepted a statuette for the 2017 Harvard University Humanitarian of the Year for her outstanding work in charity, including building a breast cancer treatment center in Barbados, as well as promoting education and healthcare around the world.

 In an announcement revealing that Rihanna would accept the Peter J. Gomes Humanitarian Award on Tuesday, February 28, Harvard Foundation’s director S. Allen Counter praised the “Work” singer for her immense support of the Global Partnership for Education and Global Citizen Project.

-The project Counter has mentioned is a campaign that helps children in more than 60 developing countries to get easier access to education.
+The project Counter mentioned is a campaign that helps children in more than 60 developing countries to get easier access to education.
 The multi-year campaign prioritizes on girls and children who have little or no access to education.

 Never doubt Rihanna! pic.twitter.com/eSLBadvtQG